mrmgee/dev-drivengarage2/src/services/repair-maintenance/carb-timing/index.md

 isHome: 1
 sectionCont:
   - pattern: sec-2col-pos1
-    title: Chevy LS Engine Swap
+    title: Retune your Carburetor for more Power
     subtitle:
-    image: ./src/_images/89_Grand_Wagoneer-LS-side-top.jpg
+    image: ./src/_images/67_GTO_red_carb.jpg
-    altText: 89 Grand Wagoneer LS side top
+    altText: 67 GTO red carb
     position:
-    text: Supercharge Your Vehicle with a Chevy LS Crate Engine Swap.
-This beast is no joke when it comes to power.
-We're talking up to a mind-blowing 525 horsepower and 485 ft-lbs of torque.
-Say goodbye to sluggish starts and hello to lightning-fast acceleration!
+    text: Classic car owners know today’s gasoline is significantly different from the fuel mixture available when the car was new.
+The different formula effects performance, especially compared to using a carburetor instead of modern computer-controlled fuel-injected systems.
+Today’s gasolines can cause your carburetor to shift about 3-5% leaner and also cause misfires and poor throttle response.
+To get the most out of your classic car’s engine, you need to retune the carburetor and distributor.
     slidelayout:
   - pattern: sec-2col-pos1
-    title: Transplant your Powerplant
+    title: Too Lean or Poor Throttle Response
     subtitle: Tuned to perform
-    image: ./src/_images/engine_swap.jpg
+    image: ./src/_images/83_Mercedes_Benz_E300_TD_wagon_silver_carb.jpg
-    altText: Engine swap
+    altText: 83 Mercedes Benz E300 TD wagon silver carb
     position:
-    text: If your original engine is shot or you’d like to get more power and performance. we’ll work with you revitalize your classic ride.
+    text: If running too lean, the off-idle circuit needs to be enriched.
+Regardless of the carburetor brand,  we can make the right adjustments to ensure your engine gets the correct amount of fuel it needs.
+If the problem is throttle response, the pump circuit needs to be more active.
+We’ll adjust your carburetor, or recommend a high-performance replacement, that will give you power when you need it.
+Lastly, the ignition spark timing curve and the air-fuel mix curve should be retuned.
+With the proper mix and firing, we’ll make sure your classic gives you the power to make it fun to drive again.
     CTAlabel: Let's Go >
     slidelayout: 1
   - pattern: sec-tips
-    title: Engine Swaps tips
+    title: Carb & Timing tips
-    image: ./src/_images/66_Chevelle03.jpg
+    image: ./src/_images/67_GTO_red_carb.jpg
-    altText: 66 Chevelle engine
+    altText: 67 GTO red carb
     bkgImage: ./src/_images/70_Mustang01_green_lights.jpg
-    text: Engine Swaps tip paragraph.
+    text: Carb & Timing tip paragraph.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras vitae dolor id enim iaculis bibendum.
 Fusce ut pellentesque erat.
 Nunc vitae viverra massa.
 Duis placerat a augue in eleifend.
 Pellentesque ut neque ex.
 Ut non nisi ultrices, tincidunt nunc vitae, tincidunt orci.
 Donec cursus sagittis felis sed tempus.
 Ut et viverra arcu.
     slidelayout:
-  - pattern: sec-2col-pos2
-    title: Trans Section 03
-    subtitle: Tuned to perform
-    image: ./src/_images/Exhaust_custom_stainless.jpg
-    altText: 74 Scout three quarters front left
-    position: 0px 0px
-    text: We custom match components to your application based not just on brand name - but your goals for performance and reliability.
-We don’t cheap out on plumbing and fittings - because who likes to watch their car burn to the ground?
-We spec in-tank fuel pumps with a return system every time, and have seen the failures not doing this causes.
-Is it harder or more expensive to do it right?
-Yes….
-But our experience tells us to do it right and pay now, or re-do it later and pay again.
-    slidelayout: 1
-  - pattern: sec-2col-pos2
-    title: Trans Section 04
-    subtitle: Tuned to perform
-    image: ./src/_images/CCS_transmission_swap.jpg
-    altText: 74 Scout three quarters front left
-    position: 0px 0px
-    text: We custom match components to your application based not just on brand name - but your goals for performance and reliability.
-We don’t cheap out on plumbing and fittings - because who likes to watch their car burn to the ground?
-We spec in-tank fuel pumps with a return system every time, and have seen the failures not doing this causes.
-Is it harder or more expensive to do it right?
-Yes….
-But our experience tells us to do it right and pay now, or re-do it later and pay again.
-    slidelayout: 1
   - pattern: sec-cost
     title: What's the cost?
     subtitle:
     image: ./src/_images/Exhaust_custom_stainless.jpg
     altText: 74 Scout three quarters front left
     position: 0px 0px
-    text: Engine Swaps cost paragraph.
+    text: Carb & Timing cost paragraph.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras vitae dolor id enim iaculis bibendum.
 Fusce ut pellentesque erat.
 Nunc vitae viverra massa.
 Duis placerat a augue in eleifend.
 Pellentesque ut neque ex.
 Ut non nisi ultrices, tincidunt nunc vitae, tincidunt orci.
 Donec cursus sagittis felis sed tempus.
 Ut et viverra arcu.
     figures:
       - title: $1,100 - $1,855
         subtitle: for the parts